playfuldolphin/DragonBible/README.md

 ## Overview

-The Dragon Bible is a premium web application offering a complete reimagining of sacred texts through the mythological lens of the human-dragon union.
+The Dragon Bible is a free web application offering a complete reimagining of sacred texts through the mythological lens of the human-dragon union.
 This project presents the Old Testament, Book of Enoch, and Gnostic texts rewritten with the premise that humanity and dragonkind were once a unified being.

 ## Features